Special Accommodations for Students Who Need To Be Isolated

 For an affected student living in University-owned housing, the Office of Housing and Residence Life staff member will coordinate moving the student into an isolation room and assist with academic and meal accommodations.
 An affected student living in the Lofts will also receive assistance with academic and meal accommodations while receiving direction on isolation from Lofts staff.

-The Student Health Center will check on the student daily and monitor their symptoms with calls and the online Bear Check of symptoms.
+The Campus Health Center will check on the student daily and monitor their symptoms with calls and the online Bear Check of symptoms.
 Students also will be advised to contact their own family physician.

 Those who may have been exposed to the affected student, including classmates, faculty, staff, roommates, and suitemates, will be notified.
-The Student Health Center will evaluate each potential exposure, advise each person on what action to take, and determine if there is a need for additional sanitization.
+The Campus Health Center will evaluate each potential exposure, advise each person on what action to take, and determine if there is a need for additional sanitization.

-Students — or anyone else on campus — who believes they are symptomatic or have concerns about being exposed to the coronavirus should call the Student Health Center 24/7 COVID-19 hotline at (478) 301-7425.
+Students — or anyone else on campus — who believes they are symptomatic or have concerns about being exposed to the coronavirus should call the Campus Health Center 24/7 COVID-19 hotline at (478) 301-7425.